khuck/SC15_APEX_tutorial/README.md

 ## About this exercise

 This exercise shows how to enable TAU profiling with APEX, and demonstrates what is generated.
 The example program is a simple 1D stencil heat diffusion program with 1000 partitions of 100000 cells each.
 The program is executed on the MIC with 60 threads.
 This is neither the ideal program decomposition, nor the ideal number of threads, as we will see from later examples.
-This exercise also uses an HPX feature to bind threads to cores using a "balanced" layout (for more information, see http://stellar-group.github.io/hpx/docs/html/hpx/manual/init/commandline/details.html).

 ## Running the exercise on the Babbage MIC node